R21Digital/galactic-archives/src/lore/index.md

 # Lore

-Explore the rich narrative of Star Wars Galaxies — both canon and fan-made.
+Explore the rich narrative of SWG — both canon and fan-made.